 - Bring to a boil and then slowly whisk in the gluten free flour.
 Let simmer for 1-2 minutes until it starts to form a sticky dough.

-- Add the salt, pepper, and taco seasoning and mix well.
+- Add the salt, pepper, milk, and taco seasoning and mix well.

 - Take off heat and mix in enchilada sauce.
 The mixture will look oily and may look wrong, but it is right!